ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Audio datasets

 \section{Audio datasets}

-We used 3 languages/training datasets for the TTS model, as follows:
+We used 3 languages/training datasets for the TTS model:

-\textbf{English}: VCTK \citep{veaux2016superseded} dataset, containing 44 hours of speech from 109 speakers, sampled at 48KHz.
+\textbf{English}: VCTK dataset \cite{veaux2016superseded}, containing 44 {hours} of speech from 109 speakers, sampled at 48KHz.
 We divided the VCTK dataset into training, development and test subsets following \cite{yourtts}.
-To further increase the number of speakers for training, we used the subsets \textit{train-clean-100} and \textit{train-clean-360} from LibriTTS \cite{zen2019libritts}.
-In the end, our TTS model was trained with 1,248 English speakers.
+To further increase the number of training speakers, we used the subsets \textit{train-clean-100} and \textit{train-clean-360} from LibriTTS \cite{zen2019libritts}. {In the end, our TTS model was trained with approximately 298 hours from 1,248 English speakers.}

-\textbf{Portuguese}: TTS-Portuguese Corpus \citep{casanova2020ttsportuguese}, a single-speaker male dataset in Brazilian Portuguese (pt-BR) containing ca. 10 hrs, sampled at 48KHz.
+\textbf{Portuguese}: TTS-Portuguese Corpus \citep{casanova2020ttsportuguese}, a single-speaker male dataset in Brazilian Portuguese (pt-BR) containing approximately 10 hours, sampled at 48KHz.
 As the authors did not use a soundproof studio, the dataset contains some environmental noise.
 Following \cite{yourtts}, we resampled the audios to 16Khz and used FullSubNet \citep{Hao_2021} as a denoiser.
 For development, we randomly selected 500 samples, leaving the rest for training.

-\textbf{Russian}: ru\_RU set of the M-AILABS dataset \citep{mailabs}, which is based on LibriVox\footnote{https://librivox.org/}.
-The dataset consists of 46 hrs from 1 female and 2 male speakers.
-In this work, we used samples only from the female speaker for diversity, since we already used a male for pt-BR.
+\textbf{Russian}: ru\_RU set of the M-AILABS dataset based on LibriVox, consisting of 46 {hours} from 1 female and 2 male speakers.
+We used samples only from the female speaker for diversity, since we already used a male for pt-BR.
+For development, we randomly selected 500 samples, leaving the rest for training.

-For all TTS datasets, pre-processing was carried out to normalize volume and to remove long periods of silence, following \cite{yourtts}.
-After pre-processing, the datasets contained 8.38 hrs for pt-BR and 14.94 hrs for ru-RU (Russian).
-For ASR model training, we used Common Voice version 7.0 \cite{ardila2020common} for pt-BR and ru-RU.
+For all TTS datasets, pre-processing was carried out to normalize volume and to remove long silences, following \cite{yourtts}.
+After pre-processing, the datasets contained 8.38 {hours} for pt-BR and 14.94 {hours} for ru-RU (Russian).

+For ASR training, we used Common Voice version 7.0 \cite{ardila2020common} for pt-BR and ru-RU.
 In all experiments, we used the default train, development and test partitions.
-For pt-BR, these sets have 14.52, 8.9 and 9.5 hours, respectively; and ru-RU has 25.95, 13.06 and 13.75 hours, in the same order.
+For pt-BR, these sets have 14.52, 8.9 and 9.5 hours, respectively; and ru-RU has 25.95, 13.06 and 13.75 hours, in the same order. { In addition, the speaker distribution for train, development and test partitions are 103, 238 and 1252 speakers for pt-BR; and ru-RU has 117, 210 and 1202 speakers.}